-How Health Insurance Works For Small Businesses With Only One Employee
+Small Business Guide To Health Insurance For One Employee

-Here is a quick rundown on procuring health insurance for both yourself and your employee.
-The good news?
-It doesn’t have to be a difficult process!
+Read on for a quick rundown on purchasing health insurance for yourself and your employee.

 Table of Contents

-- Can You Have Health Insurance With One Employee?
+- Can You Have Health Insurance For One Employee?

 - Can I Enroll In Group Health Insurance With One Employee?